JohnsonTsing/SpanPSP/README.md

 ```
 ## Using the pre-trained model to automatically label the prosody structure of text data (soon)
 ### Data preprocessing
+First prepare your own dataset into the following format, and put it in the right place as shown in the repository structure.

 ### Automatic labeling